thisismyrobot/SeShell/README.txt

 Tests
 =====

-Are runnable in Python 2.6 with the command "python runtests.py"
+Are runnable in Python 2.6 with the command "./runtests.py"